tchin25/vue3-typescript-web-extensions-starter/README.md

 # Vue 3 Typescript Web Extensions Starter

+:warning: This template currently uses manifest_version 2, which is now deprecated and being removed.
+It will be updated once I have time :) :warning:

 So your boy Thomas over here, while in the middle of building an app, decided to get distracted and build web extensions.
 And since I'm a heavy Vue user, this boilerplate came out of it.

 This is a boilerplate to creating cross-browser web-extensions using Vue 3 and Typescript.
 It contains an example options page, popup action, background script, content script, and testing script.